 The Institute of Sacred Music supports programs of Liturgical Studies and Religion and the Arts jointly with Yale Divinity School.
-Applicants interested in pursuing these programs should use the Yale Divinity School Application for Admission to apply to the Institute of Sacred Music.
+Applicants interested in pursuing these programs should use the YDS/ISM Joint Application for Admission to apply to the Institute of Sacred Music.
 In selecting students to attend the Divinity School through the Institute from a highly competitive applicant pool, the faculty aims for balance, desiring roughly one-third whose primary interest is in liturgics, one-third who concentrate in Religion and the Arts, and one-third who are candidates for the ministry.
-The Institute offers merit-based scholarships and prizes, and participates in the Stafford Loan program, both subsidized and unsubsidized.
-More information regarding the Institute may be found on the Web site at www.yale.edu/ism; or the bulletin and application materials may be obtained by telephoning or writing directly to the Institute of Sacred Music, 409 Prospect Street, New Haven Ct 06511-2167; by phoning 203.432.5180; or by sending an e-mail to ism.admissions@yale.edu.
+The Institute provides full tuition scholarship to all admitted students.
+In addition, stipends are awarded to a small number of students selected by the faculty.
+The Institute participates in the federal Stafford Loan program, both subsidized and unsubsidized.
+More information regarding the Institute may be found on the Web site at www.yale.edu/ism; or the bulletin and application materials may be obtained by telephoning or writing directly to the Institute of Sacred Music, 409 Prospect Street, New Haven CT 06511-2167; by phoning 203.432.5180; or by sending an e-mail to ism.admissions@yale.edu.

 The program of the Institute focuses on three major areas: Music, Liturgical Studies, and Religion and the Arts.